 We’re in the full swing of summer here in Northern California!
 This time of year always means backyard parties, barbecues, swimming, and of course, the Fourth of July!

-You can use LED tea lights to illuminate them as well.
+You can use LED tea lights to illuminate them!
 I had this thought and then realized my tea lights are in the attic and it’s 100+ degrees here today on the ground and I didn’t really want to die of heat stroke in our attic—so, mine remain unlit.

 - Glue stick

-- Tea Lights (optional)
+- Tea lights (optional)

-- SVG Files (download below)
+- SVG File (download below)

-Fourth of July DIY Paper Lanterns Directions
+4th of July DIY Paper Lanterns Directions

 You’ll have three large lantern pieces, three vellum inserts, and three strips of paper which will become the handles.
 First, fold the lantern piece in half along the score line.
 Then curve it around and overlap the two ends, creating the lantern.
 I found that a glue stick works best to secure it—craft glue rippled the paper a bit.